ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-In this example, GraphQL field caching is enabled for the `age` field via the resource configurations.
+In this example, GraphQL field-level caching is enabled for the `age` field via the resource configurations.
 When the age is changed using the `updateAge` operation, the `invalidate` method is used to remove the existing cache entries related to the age field.